ropensci-review-tools/repometrics/CONTRIBUTING.md

 ## Code style

-The `githist` coding style diverges somewhat from [the commonly used tidyverse style guide](https://style.tidyverse.org/syntax.html#spacing), primarily through judicious use of whitespace, which aims to improve code readability.
-Code references in `githist` are separated by whitespace, just like words of text.
+The `repometrics` coding style diverges somewhat from [the commonly used tidyverse style guide](https://style.tidyverse.org/syntax.html#spacing), primarily through judicious use of whitespace, which aims to improve code readability.
+Code references in `repometrics` are separated by whitespace, just like words of text.
 Just like it is easier to understand "these three words" than "thesethreewords", code is formatted like this: